aniquelodewijkx/tidyhome/README.md

 ```

 ## 🧼 Usage
- You can run tidyhome from your cli with this command.
+ You can run tidyhome from your terminal with this command.

 ```sh
 tidyhome